ArmanMirDeV/ArmanMirDeV/README.md

 - ⚙️ Passionate about creating **modern, responsive, and user-friendly UIs**
 - 💬 Ask me about **React**, **JavaScript**, **Express**, **MongoDB**, or **Firebase**
 - 💼 Open to collaboration on **innovative and impactful web projects**
-- 🎧 Fun fact: I code best with **lo-fi beats** and a cup of coffee ☕
 - 🌐 Portfolio: *Coming Soon...*

 ---